skoolkid/skoolkit/sphinx/source/commands.rst

                           binary file, 16384 for a snapshot).
     -c N, --clear N       Use a 'CLEAR N' command in the BASIC loader and leave the stack pointer alone.
-    -e ADDR, --end ADDR   Set the end address when reading a snapshot.
+    -e END, --end END     End conversion at this address.
     -o ORG, --org ORG     Set the origin address for a binary file (default:
                           65536 minus the length of FILE).
     -p STACK, --stack STACK